 Julia Adams is married to Hans van Dijk, and between them they have four children: Lydia, Cassidy, Sebastian, and Andrew.
 Andrew, the youngest, recently graduated from Bates College.
-Julia and Hans have four grandchildren – Emmett, August, Dee Dee, and Otto Ballou – who live in Auckland, New Zealand and whom they try to visit as much as they can!
+Julia and Hans have four grandchildren – Emmett, August, Dee Dee, and Otto – who live in Auckland, New Zealand and whom they try to visit as much as they can!

 Not-so-guilty pleasures?
 Sci-fi and fantasy books and films; concerts and other cultural doings in New York City and environs, and swimming in icy bodies of water … including in Lake Superior, off the Oregon coast, or in the Adirondack Mountains.

 Hans van Dijk, Associate Head of College

 Hans taught American history at the University of Auckland in New Zealand before returning to the U.S. in 2007.
-He then worked as an institutional fundraiser in higher education, and is now retired.
-In addition to his family, his passions include early American history; the Adirondacks; the Frick Museum in New York City; cooking and eating good food, and baseball.
+He then worked as an institutional fundraiser in higher education and is now retired.
+In addition to his family, his passions include early American history; the Adirondacks; museum-going in New Haven and New York; breadmaking, and professional baseball and basketball.

-Besides their four children and four grandchildren, Hans and Julia have an enormous plecostomus, a tortie cat (Nini), and an English Lab (Moby), who is one of the youngest Hoppers.
+Besides their four children and four grandchildren, Hans and Julia have an ancient plecostomus, a tortie cat (Nini), and an English Lab (Moby), who is one of the youngest Hoppers.